Obituaries for the week of December 6, 2017

 He is survived by his wife of forty-nine years, Sandra Rollin of Atmore; one son, Shane (Memory) Rollin of Atmore; two daughters, Kimberly (Anthony) Habermehl of Foster, Ky. and Kristi (Jeff) Wooldridge of Ky.; three brothers, Frank Rollin and Jimmy Rollin, both of Bay Minette, Ala. and James Rollin of Dallas, Texas; two sisters, Irene Phelps of Stapleton, Ala. and Glenda Nelson of Fairhope, Ala.; seven grandchildren, Josh Brown, Megan Brown, Tommy Anderson, Samantha Anderson, Ashley Anderson, Will Rollin and Colton Rollin and five great- grandchildren, Landon Brown, Jayla Brown, Jayce Sells, Tyler Sells and Talan Daughtry.

-Funeral services will be held Saturday, December 2, 2017 at 10 a.m. at First Baptist Church with Rev. Arnold Hendrix officiating.
-Burial will follow at the Oak Hill Cemetery.
+Funeral services were held Saturday, December 2, 2017 at 10 a.m. at First Baptist Church with Rev. Arnold Hendrix officiating.
+Burial follow at the Oak Hill Cemetery.

-The family will receive friends Friday, December 1, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Friday, December 1, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Frank Rollin Jr., Andrew Rollin, Steven Rollin, Jason White, Warren Donald and Jeff Donald.
+Pallbearers were Frank Rollin Jr., Andrew Rollin, Steven Rollin, Jason White, Warren Donald and Jeff Donald.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.